 - On appointment, you will be required to complete the form attached to this Code as Appendix One, setting out your principal interests.
 This form will then be held by the appropriate Employee (See below for the definition of "principal interests" and of "the appropriate Employee"). - You must advise the appropriate Employee of any change in any such interest within 28 days of becoming aware of such a change. - Wherever you find that a conflict of interest has arisen between a private interest and a decision which you may be asked to take in the course of your job, you must notify the appropriate Employee in writing as soon as possible, and, where appropriate, request that the relevant decision be taken by another Employee.
-The duty specifically to notify the appropriate Employee of the conflict arises even where you have previously declared the private interest, for example where you have previously declared the private interest, for example where you have previously declared to provide the provide adversely affect the property and in your job you would be required to provide technical advice in relation to the planning application. - The appropriate Employee will keep any declarations of interest which you make in a Register of Interests - Periodically the appropriate Employee will send you a copy of all the declarations of interests which he/she holds on your behalf and will ask you to confirm that they are correct and up-to-date.
+The duty specifically to notify the appropriate Employee of the conflict arises even where you have previously declared the private interest, for example where you have previously declared your ownership of your home, but now a planning application has been received from a supermarket company which could adversely affect the property and in your job you would be required to provide technical advice in relation to the planning application. - The appropriate Employee will keep any declarations of interest which you make in a Register of Interests - Periodically the appropriate Employee will send you a copy of all the declarations of interests which he/she holds on your behalf and will ask you to confirm that they are correct and up-to-date.
 On this occasion you may ask that a particular interest be removed, where it is not a principal interest and you are of the opinion that it is now unlikely that any conflict will arise between this interest and any decision which you may be asked to take in the course of your job.